RTC:Rural Rural Institute University of Montana

 logo for Montana Disability & Health Program: Living well under the Big Sky

-Living Well with a Disability (LWD) is a ten week wellness workshop for people with disabilities that helps participants achieve full participation through health maintenance and health promotion activities.
-The workshops introduce participants to a process for setting and clarifying goals and teaches how to generate, implement, and monitor solutions to problems.
-Goal setting and problem solving is the framework for developing healthy lifestyles and linking health with function.
+Living Well in the Community (LWC), formerly known as Living Well with a Disability (LWD), is a ten-week wellness workshop for people with disabilities that helps participants achieve full participation through health maintenance and health promotion activities.
+The workshop introduces participants to a process for setting and clarifying goals and teaches how to generate, implement, and monitor solutions to problems.
+Goal setting and problem solving are the frameworks for developing healthy lifestyles and linking health with function.
 When appropriate, individuals are encouraged to consider health behavior as one tool for increasing participation.
-Living Well with a Disability puts quality of life issues at the forefront and teaches participants to:
+Living Well in the Community puts quality-of-life issues at the forefront and teaches participants to:

 • Link health to quality of life